Rotary valve: Two-stroke engines

-A rotary valve in the form of a flat disc, also known as a disc valve is widely used in two-stroke motorcycle engines, where the arrangement helps to prevent reverse flow back into the intake port during the compression stroke.
+A rotary valve in the form of a flat disc, also known as a disc valve, is used in two-stroke motorcycle engines, where the arrangement helps to prevent reverse flow back into the intake port during the compression stroke.

 Austrian engine manufacturer Rotax used rotary intake valves in their now out-of-production 64 hp Rotax 532 two-stroke engine design and continues to use rotary intake valves in the 532's successor, the current-production 64 hp Rotax 582.

+Wifredo Ricart, a Spanish engineer who worked at Alfa Romeo and then in Pegaso, who had applied for the 'Desmodromic' valve drive system in 1924, patent FR590149; patented, ES166367, 1944, a Rotary Valve for 2-Strokes; also an Itala type of Valve, patent ES0117737.
+Lotus tried something similar, SAE technical paper 920779.